arbakker/geobuzz_workshop_2017/_sources/explore_geopackage.rst.txt

     :align: center

 Unfortunately it is hard to tell on what attribute the classification is made, QGIS should take the title of the style which is in the SLD, but this still a pending issue.
-The layers in project are classsified as follows:
+The layers in project are classified as follows:

 - ``gem_2017``: ``P_EENP_HH``
 - ``wijk_2017``: ``BEV_DICHTH``